• About

 E-mail:

 Friedrich Balke is professor of media studies at Ruhr University Bochum, with a special focus on the theory, history, and aesthetics of visual representation.
 Previously, he was a professor of the history and theory of artificial worlds at Bauhaus University Weimar (2007–2012).
 He acted as co-director of the research group Media and Mimesis (2014–2020) and he has been spokesperson of the graduate programme “Documentary Practices: Excess and Privation” since 2016, both funded by the German Research Foundation (DFG).
-As of 2022, he is principle investigator at the collaborative research centre (SFB) Virtual Lifeworlds at Ruhr University Bochum.
+As of 2022, he is principal investigator at the collaborative research centre (SFB) Virtual Lifeworlds at Ruhr University Bochum.
 His teaching and research focus on the cultural history of political sovereignty and modern biopolitics, interrelations of media and literature, history and theory of mimetic practices, and elemental media.

 Friedrich Balke has held various visiting professorships, including at the Department of Germanic Languages and Literatures at Columbia University, the Center for Advanced Study BildEvidenz at Freie Universität Berlin, and the Department of German at Northwestern University.
 He was a senior fellow at IKKM in Weimar (2011/12) and at the excellence cluster TOPOI, Humboldt University (2012).